 Golf Cart Issues

 The biggest issue we see in lack of Respect comes from reckless or careless cart driving habits.
 Destructive behavior while operating golf cart should never happen and should never be tolerated; reckless driving is damaging to the turf and the carts plus it is very dangerous to your health; you can be severely injured.
+Locking up the brakes on steep slopes because you are traveling to fast for conditions can and does cause the carts to tip over.
+Damaged turf, broken bones, cuts, bruises, broken carts and broken clubs are just some of the potential results.
+Drive with care and watch your speed.

 Traveling fast and locking up the brakes while turning sharply does not impress anyone; remember this is a golf course that some people work very hard to maintain for all to enjoy.
 Golf has no room for individuals that purposely damaging the playing field with carts.